Silicon Valley Clean Water

 Pollution Prevention Specialist, Susan Hiestand

-Sewer Science program is a 5 day wastewater treatment lab for high school students.
-This program is free to schools in SVCW’s service area .
+Sewer Science program is a 5-day wastewater treatment lab for high school students.
+This program is free to schools in the SVCW service area.

 Triclosan is an antibacterial agent found in soaps and toothpaste.
 Concentrations of triclosan present in wastewater can destabilize the microbial communities that help treat sewage solids.
 Triclosan is intended to disrupt microbes in our homes, and it can have similar impacts in treatment plants.
 Triclosan that passes through wastewater treatment plants is also acutely toxic to certain types of aquatic organisms.